 In the Burr Oak Camping Loop, a Premium Campsite at Brazos Bend State Park has a picnic table, an upright grill and fire ring, water and 50 AMP electric hookup.
+There is plenty of room for a tent or even a 2-3 tents.
+These are also excellent RV sites.
 Access to restrooms with showers nearby.
 Those are $25/night (plus daily park entrance fee).

 In the Red Buckeye Loop, a Standard Campsite has a picnic table, an upright grill and fire ring, water and 30 AMP electric hookup.
 Access to restrooms with showers nearby.
 Those are $20/night (plus daily park entrance fee).

-Near the Dining Hall there are 15 Walk-In Sites.
+Near the Dining Hall there are 15 Walk-In Sites which are good tent sites.
 They do not have water or electric, and there is a short walk to get to them (between 30-150 yards).
 Each site has an upright grill, fire ring and a picnic table.
 There is a central fire ring for gatherings.
 There are bathrooms and water close by.
 Those are $12/night (plus daily park entrance fee).

 The Youth Group Camping Area is for groups of up to 16 or groups up to 32 and it is restricted to nonprofit youth group organizations.
 No individuals or adult groups allowed.

-At the trailhead of the 13-mile equestrian/multiuse trail system, there are 19 Equestrian Primitive Campsites.
+At the trailhead of the 13-mile equestrian/multiuse trail system, there are 19 Equestrian Primitive Campsites for tent camping.
 No advance reservations available for these sites to camp with your horse.

 Brazos Bend State Park also has screened shelters which are 12 x 12 feet.
 They have 20 AMP electricity, water, ceiling fans, picnic table, fire ring and standup grills.
 These are $25/night.
+They make great picnic areas for large families or groups.
 Note that pets are not allowed in State Park buildings.

 You can find a list of safety and etiquette for Brazos Bend State Park Camping here.